-In an effort to address many of the recommendations from a CPC program assessment and to address House Bill 86 implications, the Common Pleas Court collaborated with Century Health, Inc., ADAMHS Board and Findlay Municipal Court to apply for and were awarded two Probation

-Improvement Grants in December of 2011.
+In an effort to address many of the recommendations from a CPC program assessment and to address House Bill 86 implications, the Common Pleas Court collaborated with Century Health, Inc., ADAMHS Board and Findlay Municipal Court to apply for and were awarded two Probation Improvement Grants in December of 2011.
 The training grant in the amount of \$41,500.00 allowed for local as well as regional training in relevant, state-approved interventions.
 The \$250,000.00 was obtained to subsequently create an in-house Forensic Team/Unit that is now providing the approved treatment services and much-needed case management of offenders while on probation.
-The following changes to our in-house programming was orchestrated in Fiscal Year 2013:
+The following changes to our in-house programming were orchestrated in Fiscal Year 2014:

-- Training all probation and designated Century Health staff in Thinking for a Change and SBI-Substance Abuse Curriculum; - Transitioning the probation department's MRT (Moral Reconation Therapy) curriculum to the state-recommended Thinking for a Change curriculum; - Utilizing a "readiness" assessment prior to entering group - Creating surveys to be utilized throughout group - Creating objective program completion criteria - Creating formal referral and discharge summaries - Increasing Quality Assurance Activities - Increasing staff training/utilization of punishers and reinforcements; - Acquiring monies to be utilized for punishers and reinforcers; - Increasing staff training/utilization of skill building/rehearsal in individual appointments (EPICS Interventions); - Increasing staff training in the following areas: - Effective interventions, - Behavioral strategies (role-playing), - Application of reinforcers and punishers, - Risk/need factors related to criminal conduct.
+- Training all probation and contracted Century Health staff in Thinking for a Change and SBI-Substance Abuse Curriculum; - Utilizing a "readiness" assessment prior to entering group; - Creating objective program completion criteria; - Creating formal referral and discharge summaries; - Increasing Quality Assurance Activities; - Increasing staff training/utilization of punishers and reinforcements; - Acquiring monies to be utilized for incentives; - Increasing staff training/utilization of skill building/rehearsal in individual appointments (EPICS Interventions); - Increasing staff training in the following areas: - o Effective interventions. - o Behavioral strategies (role-playing), - o Application of reinforcers and punishers, - Risk/need factors related to criminal conduct.